 in a place where metal compounds are welded or cut, you should wear

-a facemask to limit exposure.
+a facemask and gloves to limit exposure.